General Non-structure Theory: Models Represented in Free Algebras and Applications

-It seem reasonable to conjecture that the parallel of \cite[3.1(2)]{Sh:331} holds, but we have not try to work on it. \item The results below (on $\varphi_{{\rm or},\alpha,\beta,\pi}$) seem to me a natural step but have actually set down to phrase and prove them for Usvyatsov-Shelah \cite{ShUs:928}. \item Even for $\kappa=\aleph_0$ we do not deal with $\lambda$ singular below, it seems reasonable that this, i.e., the parallel of \cite[\S 1]{Sh:331} holds, but the results below are more than sufficient for its purpose, as for $\chi>\mu$ singular we can use the result here for $(\chi,\lambda,\mu,\kappa)$ for any regular $\lambda\in (\mu,\chi)$ \item In \ref{2.15} we use $\alpha,\beta$ well orders.
+It seems reasonable to conjecture that the parallel of \cite[3.1(2)]{Sh:331} holds, but we have not tried to work on it, see part (3) of the remark.

+3) The results below (on $\varphi_{\oor,\alpha,\beta,\pi}$) seem to me a natural step but have actually set down to phrase and prove them for Usvyatsov-Shelah \cite{ShUs:928}.

+4) Even for $\kappa=\aleph_0$ we do not deal with $\lambda$ singular below, it seems reasonable that this, i.e., the parallel of \cite[\S1]{Sh:331} holds, but the results below are more than sufficient for its purpose, as for $\chi>\mu$ singular we can use the result here for $(\chi,\lambda,\mu,\kappa)$ for any regular $\lambda\in (\mu,\chi)$.